 Illustrations should be numbered consecutively in the order in which they are mentioned in the text.
 When the online edition utilizes different media, clearly identify the print and online captions for each figure.
 (For instance, the print edition may show a movie still, while the online edition has a video clip.)
-Unless approved by the editor in advance, the same number of illustrations should be used in each edition, and the images in the two sets should be keyed to the same locations in the text, which will be identical in both editions.
-Captions in the print edition may direct the reader to the online edition to see additional features and/or summarize what cannot be seen in the print images.
-Do not provide narrative descriptions, although you may direct attention to the relevant area of the image.
+The same number of illustrations should be used in both editions, and the images in the two sets should be keyed to the same locations in the text, which will be identical in both editions.
+Captions in the print edition may direct readers to the online edition to see additional features and/or may summarize what cannot be seen in the print images.
+Captions should not include narrative descriptions but may direct readers' attention to relevant areas of the images.

-The order of information is: figure number, designer (if known), name of the building or object, location, date, brief description (if necessary), and source (using the wording prescribed by the copyright holder, if necessary).
-Subsequent references may be shorter than the first one.
+Information should appear in the following order: figure number, designer (if known), name of the building or object, location, date, brief description (if necessary), and source (using the copyright holder's specific wording, if required).
+Each caption should include complete information, so that readers do not have to return to earlier figures for details.